Ren23813/command-line-clue/game/notebook.md

 The Banker is not a suspect.
 Found in the houses cottage.
 Walking stick is not a weapon.
 Found in cellar.
 The baker is not a suspect.
 Found in living room.
+The Inkeeper and The Tailor are not suspects.
+Both found in mansion.

 Location of the crime is still unknown - the room must have been empty when it happened...